 Percentage allocations to program operations, special needs integration and parent fee subsidies are determined through public reporting and are based on the last year a funding breakdown was available.
 Provinces may have announced global increases for child care in their most recent budgets, but unless specified, it was assumed that new funding would follow the established breakdown.
-Funding for children with special needs is included as part of operations, since most jurisdictions deliver this funding to child care programs rather than through parent fee subsides.
-The two-thirds benchmark for program funding was chosen because it is associated with greater system stability (Figure 2.4).
+Unless otherwise specified, funding for children with special needs is included as part of operations, since most jurisdictions deliver this funding to child care programs rather than through parent fee subsides.
+The two-thirds benchmark for program funding was chosen because it is associated with greater system stability (Figure M1).

-Percentages were calculated using total 2014/2015 spending estimates and total allocations for early childhood education as stated in government budget documents.
-ECE spending includes total 2014/2015 estimates for the operation of licensed child care and child care support programs for infants to 12 years of age, kindergarten, prekindergarten and other early education services, including school-based parent/caregiver/child programs.
-Capital funding is not included.
-The 2014 estimates for kindergarten and education-offered programs were obtained from government documents or informant interviews.
-Where kindergarten funding was not specified, estimates were made based on per pupil spending in elementary school as reported by Statistics Canada and, if applicable, pro-rated for half-time kindergarten.
+Percentages were calculated using total 2016/2017 operational spending estimates to March 31, 2017 as stated in government budget documents.
+ECE spending includes total 2016/2017 estimates for the operation of licensed child care and child care support programs for infants to school aged children, kindergarten, pre-kindergarten and other early education services, including school-based parent/caregiver/child programs.
+Major capital funding is not included.

-Spending on ECE and other child care programs at 3 percent of provincial budget was chosen as a benchmark because it approaches the 1 percent of GDP that is considered a minimum investment in the care and education of young children (UNICEF, 2008).
-It represents a modest and fair share for children in their preschool years (Figure 2.2).
+In Ontario, 47 service managers (Consolidated Municipal Service Managers [CMSMs] and District Social Services Administration Boards [DSSABs]) are designated under the Child Care and Early Years Act to manage and contribute financially to child care services.
+The CSMSs/DSSABs portion of Ontario early years funding was calculated by reviewing their budgets.The 2017 estimates for kindergarten and education-offered programs were obtained from government documents or informant interviews.
+Where kindergarten funding was not specified, estimates were made based on kindergarten and pre-kindergarten enrolment times per pupil spending in elementary school as provided by Statistics Canada and, if applicable, pro-rated for half-time programs.
+Spending on ECE programs at 3 percent of provincial budget was chosen as a benchmark because it approaches the 1 percent of GDP that is considered a minimum investment in the care and education of young children (UNICEF, 2008).
+It represents a modest and fair share for children in their preschool years (Figure M2).

 Next: III.
 Benchmarks Focused on Equitable Access >